sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 - ASTs make the code structure analysis easy.
 CFGs and DFDs are better at finding security vulnerabilities.
 - Behavioral logs are very useful for forensic analysis of the SUT.
 - Combining fuzzing with Symbolic execution leads to finding optimal test cases that can maximize code coverage and find maximum security problems.

+# References

+<a name="1">1</a>.
+P. Chen and H. Chen, "Angora: Efficient Fuzzing by Principled Search," 2018 IEEE Symposium on Security and Privacy (SP), San Francisco, CA, 2018, pp. 711-725.

+<a name="2">2</a>.
+Gross, F., Fraser, G., & Zeller, A. (2012, July).
+Search-based system testing: high coverage, no false alarms.
+In Proceedings of the 2012 International Symposium on Software Testing and Analysis (pp. 67-77).